blatyo/page_rankr/README.md

     * Optionally use API keys
     * Maybe allow API key cycling to get around query limits
 * Google search API is deprecated
+* Some search engines throttle the amount of queries.
+It would be nice to know when this happens.
+Probably throw an exception.

 ## Contributors
 * [Dru Ibarra](https://github.com/Druwerd) - Use Google Search API instead of scraping.